siddht4/linux-kernel-utilities/README.md

 # Linux Kernel Utilities
 ## Descriptions

-### Compile a kernel from source: `compile_linux_kernel.sh`
+### Compile a Debian kernel from source: `compile_linux_kernel.sh`
 Bash script that will poll http://www.kernel.org for available kernels and present the user with an xconfig GUI for manually selecting options.
 This script will also check the downloaded archive against the PGP signature file.
+This is intended explicitly for **Debian** systems.

+**Note:** The user **MUST** save a configuration from the GUI even if defaults are used.
+The configuration routine will pull the current machine's configuration in to the utility as a base.

 ----
 ### Download precompiled Ubuntu kernel: `update_ubuntu_kernel.sh`
 Bash script that will poll https://kernel.ubuntu.com for available precompiled kernels and present the user with a menu for selection.
 It is set to currently filter for kernels at v4.
 Both **generic** and **lowlatency** choices are provided.

-**Note:** The user **MUST** save a configuration from the GUI even if defaults are used.
-The configuration routine will pull the current machine's configuration in to the utility as a base.
+This is intended explicitly for **Ubuntu** and derivatives like **linuxMint**.

 ----
 ### Remove all inactive kernels: `remove_old_kernels.sh`